How to stop splash out when spot welding!

-Splash out can be a common occurrence when spot welding vehicles and every technician I know always turns his head when welding to avoid the sparks that shoot out from the joint.
+Nearly every technician I know always turns his head when welding to avoid the sparks that can shoot out from the joint when spot welding.
+That and blowing holes seem to be a body technicians nightmare!
 It doesn't have to be like this though, splash out is controllable and understanding what causes it and how to correct it, is essential in weld quality.

-The problem has been exacerbated with the use of the new AHSS steels in automobile design.
+Splash-out has been exacerbated with the use of the new AHSS steels in automobile design.
 These new steels require you weld at high currents with minimal burn ring diameter and as such they are at the optimal setting for spot welding.
 This type of welding requires high electrode pressure to control the heat generated and as such its very easy, with a small change in joint resistance, to exceed these parameters, and obtain splash-out.
+Lets look at the welding circle of how a spot weld is controlled.

 Spot welding parameters are referred too as the "welding circle" as there are four settings, Power, Pressure, Electrode and Time.